 The problem with this demo video is it's on an entirely different planet from the kinds of productions that potential C200 owners would use it on.

 The C100 official demo video was a wedding film, the C300 mkII demo was a short narrative.
 The C200 demo is essentially a short version of "Chef's Table," and they even got the same director and crew to shoot it and produce it.

 If you've ever seen Chef's Table, it's the most beautiful food visuals you'll ever see.
 Meticulously lit, setup, and shot on a RED Epic Dragon using Cooke and Angenieux lenses, each episode certainly costs six to seven figures to produce.

 At any rate, the demo video certainly didn't help settle the discussion about who the Canon C200 is for.
-If it's for actual high level productions, or for up and coming filmmakers who want to dabble with professional tools such as RAW capture, but most often will use the camera as a daily workhorse.
+If it's for actual high level productions, or for up and coming filmmakers who want to dabble with professional tools such as RAW capture, but most often will use the camera as a daily workhorse shooting to MP4.

 A few months after the C200 was released into the hands of early adopters, we found an opportunity to try it our for ourselves.

 We rented the Canon EOS C200 from LensRentals, for a fast-paced week of production in multiple cities.
 We primarily wanted it as a gimbal camera, but also as B-cam to our C300 mkII, so we could work fast and capture twice as much footage with both of us shooting.
 And we already had all the lenses we needed.

 We generally prefer owning to renting cameras, because the rush to learn a camera, set it up properly, and become familiar with it before a shoot is a huge PITA.
 In this case, there was a lot of mix ups with Fedex and we ended up picking up the camera at 8pm the night before the shoot, took it back to our hotel room, and had a few hours to set it up, balance it on a Letus Helix Jr, and hope for the best.